Proposal for measuring the parity anomaly in a topological superconductor ring

-\emph{Discussion} --- Our proposal is a relatively simple but fundamental equilibrium identification, independent of Majorana modes or non-Abelian statistics, of the parity anomaly that defines $Z_2$ topological superconductivity.
+\emph{Discussion} --- Our proposal relates the two-terminal zero-bias conductance of the device in Fig.~\ref{fig:schematic} to the fundamental equilibrium parity anomaly of the \emph{bulk} topological superconductor, independent of the presence of Majorana modes or non-Abelian statistics.
+Accordingly, accidental, near zero-energy ABS cannot alter this topological property of the ring to produce a false positive signature.
 In terms of feasibility, all the ingredients for this proposal are separately in place in previous experiments: (1) nanowire rings or ``hashtags'' demonstrating conventional Aharonov-Bohm oscilliations in the absence of superconductivity \cite{Gazibegovic2017Epitaxy}, (2) two-terminal proximity-SC islands, where Coulomb blockade can be tuned via the transparency of one of the barriers, and (3) robust Zeeman-tuned parity switches in Coulomb blockaded class D islands \cite{Shen2018Parity}, indicating the absence of any substantial density of subgap states.
 It remains now to combine these ingredients.
 Although long parity lifetimes and protection from nonequilibrium quasiparticles will eventually be necessary for quantum information applications, they are not requirements for the definitive transport measurement of the parity anomaly we have discussed.
 Finally, from a theorist's perspective, we expect our generalization of the AES model, incorporating the mean-field topological invariant $(\mbox{sgn} \; \mbox{Pf} \; H_{\rm BdG})$ and thereby exploring its beyond-mean-field consequences, could motivate related generalizations for floating topological superconductors and quantum dots in other symmetry classes.

-C.-X.L. thanks C.-K. Chiu for helpful discussions on Kitaev's model.
-C.-X.L. was supported by Microsoft Station Q. W.S.C. was supported by LPS-MPO-CMTC.
+We thank C.-K. Chiu for many helpful discussions.
+C.-X.L. was supported by Microsoft Station Q, and acknowledges the hospitality of the Kavli Institute of Theoretical Sciences at University of Chinese Academy of Sciences.
+W.S.C. was supported by LPS-MPO-CMTC.
 J.S. acknowledges support from the Alfred P. Sloan foundation and the National Science Foundation NSF DMR-1555135 (CAREER).

 \onecolumngrid